arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 In the next task you will update the solution to enable caching using WACEL.

 <a name="Ex3Task2" />
-#### Task 2 - Adding caching support to WACEL Cloud Tables ####
+#### Task 2 - Adding Caching Support to WACEL Cloud Tables ####

 WACEL provides prebuilt caching layers in front of popular cloud-based services such as Windows Azure Table Storage.
 It works with Windows Azure Cache service, Windows Azure In-Role Cache, Windows AppFabric Cache on Windows Server, as well as any cache clusters that support Memcache protocol.
-In other words, once written, your code will work on-premises, on cloud, and on your mobile devices as well.
+In other words, once written, your code will work on-premises, in the cloud, and on your mobile devices.

 In this task you will update the Web API Controller to include caching provided by WACEL when querying the Customer table.